 And so the memo going to the White House is different from the one that was approved by the committee.

-But we also know very very importantly that the Department of Justice has said that it would be extraordinarily reckless.
+But we also know, very, very importantly, that the Department of Justice has said that it would be extraordinarily reckless.

-It endangers methods and sources of the intelligence community, and it reflects an effort to distract from the Mueller investigation, which now is tightening its vice with this interview with Mark Corralo.
+And it reflects an effort to distract from the Mueller investigation, which now is tightening its vice with this interview with Mark Corallo.

 Oh, this is treasonous.

-You know, whatever happened to the idea of transparency, yeah, they don't want any transparency.
+You know, whatever happened to the idea of transparency.

 The level of fear within the FBI is mind-numbing.

-Uh yeah, let's get into that.
+Yeah, let's get into that.

-Uh Greg Jarrett, Fox News legal analyst, Sarah Carter, investigative reporter, Fox News contributor.
+Greg Jarrett, Fox News legal analyst, Sarah Carter, investigative reporter, Fox News contributor.

-Um Sarah, let's start with the new information in your column today and work our way backward.
+Sarah, let's start with the new information in your column today and work our way backward.

 Well, let's just start with that.

-They were trying to figure out a way, how would they get around this?
+They were trying to figure out a way how would they get around this.

-They asked about purchasing iPhones.
+They purchased, asked about purchasing iPhones.

 They went to the head of their IT department.